 - I found that at least three-quarters of the clothes I currently own are made of synthetic materials such as polyester.
 I could only fit so many in my Guppyfriend bag, so I had to plan my washes carefully to make sure I had enough clothes made of natural materials to fill up the rest of the machine.
 To solve this, I bought a second Guppyfriend bag and I’ve found that two bags are just right for the capacity I need.
 So, check your clothes and depending on how many are made of natural vs. synthetic materials, you might want to consider buying two.

 - When I am using the Guppyfriend bag, it sometimes unbalances the washing machine and stops it from spinning properly.
-I’ve found that the best solution to this is to make sure the washing machine is quite full so that the load cannot all settle on one side.
-As mentioned, I have two Guppyfriend bags, and if I fill them both and put them both in the machine together, it usually stays balanced.
-Alternatively, fill the rest of the machine up with cotton towels or other natural textiles.
+I’ve found that the best solution to this is to make sure the washing machine is not too full and the load is balanced.
+As mentioned, I have two Guppyfriend bags, and if I fill them both to around 2/3 full and put them both in the machine together, it usually stays balanced.
+Alternatively, you can use one bag and fill the rest of the machine with cotton towels or other natural textiles.
 Sometimes, this means I need to plan my washing loads more carefully than I used to.

 How else can we reduce microfibre pollution?